-9.1 The Selection Process - Short-listing
+42. The Selection Process - Short-listing

-- 9.1.1 The Homesearch bidding system will arrange for a list to be created from all those who have bid for a property, which will be placed in priority order (the shortlist) according to: - a) Applicants' banding. - b) Applicable priority/criteria explained in Item number 3 of the Homesearch Policy. - c) An offer of a home will then be made to the applicant in the highest band who has waited the longest, who meets the criteria as per the advert (e.g. for age, adaptations or Local Lettings Plan criteria etc) and in accordance with lettings quotas (if any are applied). - 9.1.2 In the unlikely event that two different Homesearch applicants are jointly at the top of the shortlist for a property, Homesearch landlords will use the following selection process to determine the successful applicant: 1st choice The applicant has demonstrated cumulative (multiple) need 2nd choice The applicant who can best use the property (i.e. size) 3rd choice The applicant who applied to the register first 4th choice The applicant who submitted their bid first
+- 42.1 The Homesearch bidding system will arrange for a list to be created from all those who have bid for a property, which will be placed in priority order (the shortlist) according to: - a) Applicants' banding. - b) Applicable priority/criteria explained in Item number 3 of the Homesearch Policy. - b) An offer of a home will then be made to the applicant in the highest band who has waited the longest, who meets the criteria as per the advert (e.g. for age, adaptations or Local Lettings Plan criteria etc) and in accordance with lettings quotas (if any are applied). - 42.2 In the unlikely event that two different Homesearch applicants are jointly at the top of the shortlist for a property, Homesearch landlords will use the following selection process to determine the successful applicant: - 1st choice The applicant has demonstrated cumulative (multiple) need - 2nd choice The applicant who can best use the property (i.e. size) - 3rd choice The applicant who applied to the register first - 4th choice The applicant who submitted their bid first

-10. VERIFYING AN APPLICANT'S INFORMATION
+10. VERIFYING AN APLICANT'S INFORMATION

-10.1 Verification
+43. Verification

-10.1.1 Before making a full offer of accommodation to an applicant, the relevant Homesearch partner/landlord will verify an applicant's circumstances (which may include a home visit) to make sure that the property is suitable for the household.

-- 10.1.2 If this visit identifies new information, a Homesearch application will be reassessed, which could affect an application e.g. it may result in an offer being withdrawn, an applicant changing bands or being suspended from the Homesearch register for a period of time (not an exhaustive list).
+- 43.1 Before making a full offer of accommodation to an applicant, the relevant Homesearch partner/landlord will verify an applicant's circumstances (which may include a home visit) to make sure that the property is suitable for the household. - 43.2 If this visit identifies new information, a Homesearch application will be reassessed, which could affect an application e.g. it may result in an offer being withdrawn, an applicant changing bands or being suspended from the Homesearch register for a period of time (not an exhaustive list).
 A decision on an application will also be deferred until an applicant provides proof of their circumstances.
-If there is a delay, this may result in an offer being withdrawn. - 10.1.3 In response to changes in welfare benefits and legislation, all new contractholders will be required to complete an affordability assessment to ensure a property is affordable.
-Where the property is considered to not be affordable anapplicant may be bypassed for an allocation in line with the Bypass Policy - seeAppendix 2 for further details.
+If there is a delay, this may result in an offer being withdrawn.

+- During void process the property will be inspected.
+Refer to Homesearch partner's Void Process.
+If not to satisfactory standard an offer can be withdrawn. - Identify and address re-charges when applicant is transferring between Homesearch partners.
+Also see Section 3.1c above, transferring with rent arrears. - Refer for support service(s) as appropriate e.g. support managing finances. - 43.3 In response to changes in welfare benefits and legislation, all new contract-holders will be required to complete an affordability assessment to ensure a property is affordable.
+Where the property is considered to not be affordable an applicant may be bypassed for an allocation in line with the Bypass Policy see Appendix 2 for further details.

-10.2 Older Person's Housing
+44. Older Person's Housing